Queensland Health Guidelines for Public Health Units

 Pregnant women and women who are planning a pregnancy should be serologically tested.

 Any contact who does not have adequate proof of immunity is a susceptible contact.

 All susceptible non-pregnant contacts aged 12 months and older should be offered a single dose of MMR vaccine, provided there are no contraindications to the vaccine.
 This will not prevent disease if the contact is already infected.
 Women who are planning a pregnancy should be advised not to become pregnant for 28 days after receiving the vaccine.

-Recommend that all susceptible people avoid contact with the case for at least four days after the onset of rash.
+Recommend that all susceptible people avoid contact with the case for at least 4 days after the onset of rash.

 Refer pregnant contacts to their clinicians for serologic evaluation of rubella-specific IgM and IgG antibodies (see Appendix) and counselling regarding the risks for intrauterine rubella infection.
 If the woman has an IgG antibody titre below the protective level, or is IgG negative, and remains asymptomatic, a second blood specimen should be collected 28 days after the exposure and tested in parallel with the first to detect subclinical infection.
 If the woman develops symptoms, specimens for rubella PCR and blood for rubella and other viral serology should be collected and tested as soon as possible to confirm diagnosis of rubella and exclude other relevant viral illnesses.

 Susceptible pregnant contacts should avoid further contact with the case and with close contacts of the case for 6 weeks (two incubation periods) after the onset of symptoms of rubella in the last case.